 The Company periodically reviews its bonds to determine whether a decline in fair value below the carrying value is other-than-temporary.
-For bonds, an other-than-temporary impairment ("OTTI") shall be recorded if it is probable that the Company will be unable to collect all amounts due according to the contractual terms in effect at the date of acquisition.
+For bonds, other than loan-backed and structured securities ("LB&SS") discussed in Note 1 C. (6) below, an other-than-temporary impairment ("OTTI") shall be recorded if it is probable that the Company will be unable to collect all amounts due according to the contractual terms in effect at the date of acquisition.
 Declines deemed to be OTTI in the cost basis are recognized as realized capital losses.
 Yield-related impairments are deemed other-than-temporary when the Company intends to sell an investment at the reporting date before recovery of the cost of the investment.